BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 The temple established an epochal understanding of Being on the basis of which the Greeks meaningfully understood the beings they encountered and the event in their lives, thereby, giving them as a people a history or a destiny.
 World is best associated with unconcealment, the clearing and intelligibility.
 But bringing a new world into being will conceal another one.
-So, in Heidegger's idea of art, the artist captures a snapshot of a *world* at any given moment.
-Once the work is removed from the context in which it was created, it can expose and recreate that past (or future) world for those who view it.

 In contrast, *earth* (*Heimat*) is the homeland, in which the temple stands, but also the rock upon which the temple stands, and the temple stones themselves.
-It is best described in terms of concealment, hiddenness and unintelligibility---it is similar to Lacan's concept of the *real* which evades all symbolic representation while pushing back against it.
+It is best described in terms of concealment, hiddenness and unintelligibility---I think it shares similarities with Lacan's concept of *the real* which evades all symbolic representation while pushing back against it.
 The *real* is located beyond language and conceptual understanding, yet, always present in some sense.
 The *real* is something you find always at the same place.
 However you mess about, it is always in the same place, you bring it with you, stuck to the sole of your shoe without any means of exiling it.